Are you Instagrammable? The truth about User-Generated Content

 Yes, Instagrammable.
 You read right.

-But I am sure it is not the first time you and your business has stumbled upon this phrase.
+But I am sure it is not the first time you and your business have stumbled upon this phrase.
 Generation Z is practically throwing it around, but you might still wonder what really hides behind it.

 And Instagrammability is key to us because?